The Cahaba Lilies

 Directions to the Cahaba River National Wildlife Refuge:

-4. Continue straight at the stop sign (passing West Blocton High School and West Blocton Elementary on the right) for 5 miles.
+4) Continue straight at the stop sign.
+You will pass West Blocton High School and West Blocton Elementary School.
+It is five miles from the stop sign to the Cahaba River.

 How can I learn more about the Cahaba Lily?